-So, we’ve done the heavy lifting and compiled the 23 best window treatment ideas for any space.
-Peruse, enjoy and get inspired to try these window treatment ideas in your home!
+So, we’ve done the heavy lifting and compiled the 30 best window treatment ideas to elevate any space.
+We hope you get inspired to try these window treatment options in your home!

 - Classic Window Treatment Ideas